adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/custom.md

 }
 ```

-Note that I am adding a new version of the `LoginAsync()` method.
-The concrete version of this method no longer has
+I am adding a new version of the `LoginAsync()` method.
+The concrete version of this method no longer has to go
-to go through the dependency service since I can use shared code.
+through the dependency service since I can use shared code.
 Here is the definition of our new `LoginAsync()`
 method in `Services\AzureCloudService.cs`:

 ```csharp